tsadams1973/website/blog/content/posts/azure-cdn/index.md

 {{< imgproc azure-cdn-3 Resize "800x" "Azure CDN 3" "Figure 3" />}}

-We want to change "Origin type" to custom, and enter the domain for our static site in the "Origin hostname" field (which should propogate that name to the "Origin host header" field automatically.)
+We want to change "Origin type" to custom, and enter the domain for our static site in the "Origin hostname" field (which should propagate that name to the "Origin host header" field automatically.)
 Save your work.

-The documentation says that it might take up to 30 minutes for the changes to propogate, but in my experience it might take longer.
+The documentation says that it might take up to 30 minutes for the changes to propagate, but in my experience it might take longer.
 Stay the course.
 You can check your endpoint hostname.
 Eventually it will redirect to your static site.

 ---